bootcoder/extra_print/README.md

 ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆  FINISH ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆ ⬆
 ```

+The header will show the class, length (if applicable) and from what line the method was called.
+The footer will show either FINISH or a custom message

+Each ep or eap call wraps your variable with different random colors.
+Within each call the header and footer will always be the same color.

 ### Variable Display with footer message

-You can also specify a message as a second argument (string) to be displayed in the footer.
+Specify a message as a second argument (string) to be displayed in the footer.
 Easily identifying multiple extra_print calls.

 ```ruby
 irb(main):010:0> ep(Variable_to_highlight, 'thing from that place')